 Equine biomechanics of locomotion gives us a

 basic understanding of our horse’s ability to function or compete and why they develop lameness.
-Using the information discussed here, we can reduce or eliminate the loss of riding or competing with our athletic equine companions and partners.
+Using the information discussed in this first of four blog posts, we can reduce or eliminate the loss of riding or competing with our athletic equine companions and partners.
 Lameness is a major cause of loss of function for our horses.
 The causes of lameness originate from three major areas: repetitive stress orthopedic injuries, soft tissue injuries or blunt trauma.
 Blunt trauma injuries often stem from unpredictable circumstances which are difficult to predict and avoid.
-Conversely repetitive stress orthopedic injuries or soft tissue injuries are lameness areas which can be avoided or reduced .
+Conversely repetitive stress orthopedic injuries or soft tissue injuries are lameness areas which can be reduced or avoided .
 Having an understanding of some basic equine biomechanical locomotion perimeters helps us to avoid loss due to lameness.

 Even with this brief description of equine biomechanics,

 one can see the complex interaction of nerves, muscles, tendons, ligaments, and bones.
 The coordination of these structures by the nervous system are of the utmost importance to move the center of gravity and produce a gait.
 Built into the system are checks and balances to preserve the equine biomechanics for the next step or athletic function, but the system must have coordination to work properly.
 If the biomechanics are not evaluated and monitored by the nervous system, protected in it’s flexion and extension of joints, stabilized in its bone and joint movement, the system will breakdown.
 When the nervous system is not functioning to its potential of evaluation and monitoring, the checks and balances of motion and stabilization are not working to their maximum to protect the horse from breakdown or lameness.
+With the loss of nervous system monitoring and function, stabilization of the joints is lost.
+With the loss of stabilization joint and soft tissue injury develop.
 In future blogs we will discuss True Collection, False Collection, Developing Lameness and the role of the nervous system in regards to the check and balances and how reduced function leads to lameness or loss of function of your horse.